relientm96/capstone2020/README.md

-# Music Gesture Control with Real Time Pose Estimation
+# Sign Language Translation with Real Time Pose Estimation

 Repository for the 2020 Capstone Real Time Pose Estimation project.

-Link to project description [here](./documents/projectOutline.md).
+This project is aimed to develop a real time sign language translation system that translates signs from video streams into readable text.

 Members: